dburles/meteor-conduit/README.md

 // Change state
 limit = 10;

-// Notify the emitter of the new limit todosSubscriptionConduit.update();
+// Notify the conduit of the new limit todosSubscriptionConduit.update();

-// At a later time we can stop the emitter and
+// At a later time we can stop the conduit and
 // through the callback function, stop the Meteor subscription.
 // In the real world this might live within a React component's
 // `componentDidUnmount` method.